SasView/sasview.github.io/faq.md

 ### Why is Save Analysis (File menu) greyed out after I fit a model?

+*   _This only applies to SasView 4.2.2 and earlier._
 *   At present Save Analysis gets greyed out if you click on a graph window after fitting a model.
 We agree this is not very sensible behaviour and will rectify it in a future bug release.
 In the meantime, use the 'Save' icon in the graphical toolbar to generate .fitv files.

 ### Why doesn't Check for Updates work?